Armandas-K/EncryptedMessenger/README.md

 ## Dependencies

-This project is written in C++ 20 and built with CMake.
+This project is written in C++20 and built with CMake.
 It uses a few third-party libraries that are vendored or installed via a package manager.

 ### Core tools

-- **C++ Compiler** with C++ 20 support
+- **C++ Compiler** with C++20 support
     - Tested with **MinGW-w64 / GCC 13.1.0** on Windows 11
 - **CMake** ≥ 3.28